-Aloinopsis is a genus of ice plants.
-They occurs mostly in the Eastern and Western Cape Provinces of South Africa, extending slightly into the southern part of the Northern Cape Province.
-One species is found in the northeastern corner of the Northern Cape Province.
+Aloinopsis is a genus of plants that occur mainly in the Eastern Cape and Western Cape provinces of South Africa, extending slightly into the southern part of the Northern Cape.
+One species is found in the northeastern corner of the Northern Cape.
 Rainfall is sparse throughout the range.
-Many species have rough-surfaced, spoon-shaped leaves that grow in small rosettes.
-The roots are thick and the flowers are often striped with red.
-Aloinopsis are sometimes confused with Titanopsis, but the genus Titanopsis lack striped flowers.
+Many species have rough-surfaced spoon-shaped leaves that grow arranged in small rosettes.
+The roots are thick, and the flowers are often striped with red.
+The members of the genus are sometimes confused with Titanopsis, but the plants in the genus Titanopsis lack striped flowers.

-Aloinopsis are popular among collectors.
+These succulents are popular among collectors.
 They are winter growers and need plenty of light.
-Most are somewhat to extremely cold hardy and bloom in the winter.
-The flowers are mostly yellow to pink, fragrant, and open in the afternoon, closing after dark.
+Most are somewhat to extremely cold-hardy and bloom in the winter.
+The flowers are mainly yellow to pink, fragrant, open in the afternoon, and close after dark.

 Light: A sunny position brings out the best colors.
-It should be protected from too much exposure in summer.
+The plants should be protected from too much exposure in summer.

-Water: Remember not to over-water in the summer when they’re taking their rest.
+Water: Remember not to overwater in the summer when they are taking their rest.
 During the winter months, water only when the soil becomes completely dry.
 Wet soil quickly causes root and stem rot.

-Temperature: Aloinopsis will survive mild frost if kept dry.
-They can tolerate down to about 23 degrees Fahrenheit (-5 degrees Celsius).
+Temperature: Aloinopsis plants will survive mild frost if kept dry.
+They can tolerate down to about 23 °F (-5 °C).

-Soil: They prefer a very porous potting mix to increase drainage.
+Soil: These plants prefer a very porous potting mix to increase drainage.

 Fertilizer: They should be fertilized only once during the growing season with a balanced fertilizer.